grantdelgado/wedding-app/README.md

 # Unveil – Wedding Communication & Memory Platform

 Unveil is a modern, mobile-first app designed to help couples communicate effortlessly with their wedding guests, stay organized across their wedding weekend, and preserve shared memories for years to come.
-It’s built for hosts and guests alike—with real-time messaging, media sharing, and a post-wedding time capsule experience.
+It's built for hosts and guests alike—with real-time messaging, media sharing, and a post-wedding time capsule experience.

-This project is being developed as a clean, production-grade MVP and will be tested live at the creator’s own wedding.
+This project is being developed as a clean, production-grade MVP and will be tested live at the creator's own wedding.

 ---